CitizenLabDotCo/citizenlab/docs/README.md

 - User digest email events are sent out again
 - The user statistics on the admin dashboard are back to the correct values
-- Creating a new project as an admin does not result in a blank page anymore
+- Creating a new project page as an admin does not result in a blank page anymore

 ### Added